Most people avoid deadly snakes at all costs.

 The copperhead is responsible for the most bites of any snake.
 This isn’t because it is more aggressive, but because the snake freezes when threatened as opposed to slithering away.
 Step on a Copperhead and you’re likely to be bitten.

 Even the least deadly venomous snakes such as the Copperhead can cause serious reactions from just one bite.
 What gives these snakes a bad name is that many inexperienced people are able to obtain these reptiles.
 They are readily available in states where they are legal.

-In North America, the Eastern Diamondback rattlesnake is the largest and most venomous snake, It has the largest fangs among the Rattlesnake species with potent venom.
+In North America, the Eastern Diamondback rattlesnake is the largest and most venomous snake.
+It has the largest fangs among the Rattlesnake species AND potent venom.
 The snake’s bite has a mortality rate as high as 30%.

 Most snakebites occur between April and October.
 This is when the weather is warmer and outdoor activities are popular.

 With their potential to bite and kill, why do people keep venomous snakes as pets?

 - Some people breed them to make money, selling them to others